Questions and Answers

 Climate neutrality refers to the neutral balance between emissions and active removals of all greenhouse gases in a region/city/country.
 Carbon neutrality, on the other hand, refers only to carbon dioxide (CO2).
 Other greenhouse gases, such as methane (CH4) and nitrous oxide (N20), are left out.
 However, since these also have an impact on the atmosphere and thus on the climate, we set ourselves the goal of climate neutrality.

-Our initiative does not want to take sides politically, as we want to talk and work with all parties.
+Our initiative does not want to take sides politically, as we want to talk and work with all democratic parties.

 Every country, every region, every municipality and ultimately every individual can and must contribute to limiting global warming so that it does not lead to catastrophic consequences.